Bill Jones (steelmaking): Steel industry

 After leaving the military, Jones went to work for the Cambria Iron Company, where he had worked prior to the war in two separate stints.

 He is historically known within the steel industry for building the Edgar Thomson Steel Works.
 He was the supervisor for this mill up until his death.
 In its first five years, the Edgar Thomson Steel Works rose to become the world's most productive and profitable steel mill.
 Jones was employed by Andrew Carnegie as superintendent, but under Jones' conditions: he was to be in control of the mill's labor management and the men working there were to be well paid, and well rested to lessen the rate of accidents.
 Carnegie valued Jones so highly that he offered Jones a partnership, but Jones turned him down.
 Instead Jones asked a large salary; Carnegie paid him as much as the president of the United States earned: $25,000 per year.

 It was during this time that he became known for establishing the eight-hour day policy: “Flesh and blood cannot stand twelve hours of continuous work.”
 Carnegie and Jones had a lot in common, especially when it came to discussing the Civil War.
-Jones was an “American Hero” for his actions in the Johnsonville flood.
+Jones was an “American Hero” for his actions in the Johnstown flood.
 In 1888, Carnegie restored the twelve-hour workday.
 It would not be seen again in the American steel industry for another fifty years.

 Jones began patenting his more than 50 inventions, beginning on June 12, 1876, with "Washers for Ingot Molds."
 His last and perhaps most important, the Jones Mixer, began operating in September 1888.